drivet/website/content/blog/blogging/emacs-pelican-workflow.md

   shot).

-Git is, of course, capable of much, much more than this, and by extension so is magit, but I don't make use of these features on my pelican repo, so I haven't bothered to go that far (yet).
+Git is, of course, capable of much, much more than this, and by extension so is Magit, but I don't make use of these features on my Pelican repository, so I haven't bothered to go that far (yet).

 ## Compiling and Publishing

 Projectile lets you easily run a compile command for your project (C-c p c).
-You can configure the default command with the `projectile-project-compilation-cmd` variable, which I've set via a standard emacs `.dir-local.el` file located at the root of my blog:
+You can configure the default command with the `projectile-project-compilation-cmd` variable, which I've set via a standard Emacs `.dir-local.el` file located at the root of my blog:

     :::elisp
     ((nil . ((projectile-project-compilation-cmd . "make"))))

-My default compile command is a simple `make` because pelican can easily produce a Makefile for your blog out of the box.
+My default compile command is a simple `make` because Pelican can easily produce a Makefile for your blog out of the box.
 Makefiles can seem rather old school nowadays, but for something as simple as blog compilation, it's a good fit.